 Horses Provide a Powerful Reflection

-We encourage our students to view their relationship with a horse as a reflection of themselves and what they bring to the relationships in their lives, and a means to develop tools to communicate more effectively and get their needs met in a healthy way.
+We encourage our students to view their relationship with a horse as a reflection of themselves and what they bring to the relationships in their lives, and as a means to develop tools to communicate more effectively and get their needs met in a healthy way.

 Equine programming helps students overcome their struggles and reconnect with their friends and families.
 Horses teach students to be more self-aware and exercise greater control over their internal states.